-- Packing cubes operate like a compression bag – everything gets pushed together more compactly, so you’ll have more room for your belongings.
+- Packing cubes can operate like a compression bag – everything, including bulky items, gets pushed together more compactly, so you’ll have more room for your belongings.
 Not all packing cubes are compression bags, however.
 You’ll need to look specifically for compression packing cubes if that’s the functionality you are looking for.

 - Cubes can be purchased in multiple colors.
 That makes it easier to easily separate clothing for different family members.
 Get a different color for each person in your family, and designate that their color.

-- Cubes can also be used to separate out outfits for different portions of your vacation.
+- Cubes can also be used to separate out outfits for different portions of your vacation on long trips.
 For instance, when we traveled on our Adventures by Disney trip to England and France, we stayed in three different hotels.
 I only pulled out the packing cubes I needed for each stay, making it much easier to pack and unpack.

-- If they are packing correctly, packing cubes can keep your clothes looking wrinkle-free so you won’t have to worry about ironing on your vacation.
+- If they are packed correctly, packing cubes can keep your clothes looking wrinkle-free so you won’t have to worry about ironing on your vacation.

-- They can also be used for dirty clothes so that you can separate clean from dirty in your suitcase.
+- A packing cube can also be used for dirty clothes so that you can separate clean from dirty laundry in your suitcase.

 How to Use Packing Cubes

 Once you are ready to pack, get your packing list ready and start pulling out the clothes you need.
 If you have several different sizes of bags, you’ll want to put larger items like pants, dresses, and skirts in the largest size.
-Socks and underwear usually fit perfectly in the smaller cubes.
+Socks and underwear usually fit perfectly in the small packing cube.

-For multi-hotel trips, put together outfits of tops, bottoms, and underwear and put those in each cube.
-For our Paris trip, I was able to get two full outfits in each of the largest packing bags.
+For multi-hotel trips, put together outfits of tops, bottoms, and underwear and put those in each of the travel cubes.
+For our Paris trip, I was able to get two to three full outfits in each of the largest packing bags.

 It’s best to roll your clothing tightly before placing it in the bag.
-That way, the cubes will act as compression cubes and you’ll be able to get more into your suitcase.
-If you are checking bags, you may want to place one cube with an outfit in your checked luggage.
+That way, the cubes will act as compression cubes and you’ll be able to get more into your suitcase and you’ll save luggage space.

 Once I’m at my destination, I’ll typically unpack and hang my dresses and pants.
 Shorts, shirts, bathing suits, and underwear stay in the cube and are placed in one or two drawers.